skiano/sketchbook/README.md

-# P5 SKETCHES
+# My Sketchbook

+This is a collection of html/css/js for me to work out ideas.
+There is no build process or fanciness, just plain old web development.

-You will need to serve the files through a web server.
+Locally, you will need to serve the files through a web server (since it uses esm and import maps).

 If you have python, try: